fattyageboy/berthcare/design-documentation/design-system/tokens/colors.md

 Before shipping any color change:

-1. Test on actual nurse's phone in their car
+1. Test on actual caregiver's phone in their car
 2. Show to family member over 60
 3. Verify in hospital fluorescent lighting
 4. Check in dim home lighting at night